trek-view/image-timestamper/README.md

 	- `offset`: requires `DateTimeOriginal` (**timelapse / photo**) OR `CreateDate` (**video**) value.
 Must specify time `--offset` in seconds that should be applied to existing `DateTimeOriginal` (timelapse / photo) or `*CreateDate` values
     - `inherit`: requires `GPSDateTime` value (**video / timelapse / photo**).
 Inherits `DateTimeOriginal` (photo / timelapse) or `*CreateDate` values (video) from `GPSDateTime`.
 For video files, the first reported `GPSDateTime` is used.
 	- `reverse`: requires `DateTimeOriginal` (**timelapse / photo**).
 Inherits `GPSDateTime` from `DateTimeOriginal`.
 Note, this does not work with video where multiple `GPSDateTime` are required.
 WARNING: `GPSDateTime` is a much more accurate value for time, as this is reported from GPS atomic clocks.
 It is very unlikely you want to use this mode, unless your intention is to spoof the image time.

-**Note for Windows users**

-It is recommended you place `exiftool.exe` in the script directory.
-To do this, [download exiftool](https://exiftool.org/), extract the `.zip` file, and place `exiftool(-k).exe` in script directory.

-If you want to run an existing exiftool install from outside the directory you can also add the path to the exiftool executable on the machine using either `--exiftool-exec-path` or `-e`.

 ## Output